 What did Founding Fathers Look Like?

-James Madison
+The True Likeness of James Madison

 Mr. Browere waits on you and Mrs. Madison with the expectation of being permitted to take your portrait busts from the life.
 As I have a sincere regard for him as a gentleman and a scholar, and great confidence in his skill as an artist (he having made two busts of myself), in the art which he is cultivating, I name him to you with much pleasure as being worthy of your encouragement and patronage.
 I am interested in having Mr. Browere take your likeness, for I have long been desirous to obtain a perfect one of you.
 From what I have seen and heard of Mr. Browere’s efforts to copy nature, I hope to receive from his hands that desideratum in a faithful facsimile of my esteemed friend ex-President Madison.
 Be pleased to present my most respectful regards to Mrs. Madison, and believe me always Your most devoted friend,